-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required No No open p4 reload
+Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
+Revision Range?
+Level Required No No open p4 reload

 - The p4 reconcile command produces output in depot syntax.
-To see file names and paths in local syntax, you must either use the -1 option with p4 reconcile, or use p4 status. - When called without arguments, p4 reconcile opens the files in a changelist.
+To see file names and paths in local syntax, you must either use the -l option with p4 reconcile, or use p4 status. - When called without arguments, p4 reconcile opens the files in a changelist.
 To preview an operation, you must either use the -n option with p4 reconcile, or use the p4 status command.